 Under Medicare Part D plans, a beneficiary would pay a copay rather than the full market price for their medication.
 The higher tier drugs in the formulary usually have the highest copay amounts.

-Plans sometimes ask prescribers to try step therapy, in which they agree to trial using a specific lower-cost version of a high tier drug.
+Plans sometimes ask prescribers to try step therapy, in which they agree to trial, using a specific lower-cost version of a high-tier drug.

 Several events lead to the initial open enrollment for Part D.

 Ideally, the time to enroll in Medicare Part D is when one gets enrolled in Medicare A and B.

 Further, if you enroll at the same time you start your Part A & B benefits, you will avoid a Late Enrollment Penalty when you do decide to elect a Part D plan.

 Otherwise, yearly enrollment periods provide opportunities to revise and change coverage options for Part D.

 First, Annual Enrollment, the yearly time to add or change Medicare Advantage or Plan D plans runs from October 15 through December 7.

 Next, the Medicare Advantage Open Enrollment, takes place at the beginning of each year, from January 1st through March 31st.
 In particular, this enrollment period applies if a person is already enrolled in a Medicare Advantage.